Effect-TS/io/docs/modules/Effect.ts.md

 ## asUnit

-Maps the success value of this effect to `void`.
+This function maps the success value of an `Effect` value to `void`.
+If the original `Effect` value succeeds, the returned `Effect` value will also succeed.
+If the original `Effect` value fails, the returned `Effect` value will fail with the same error.

 **Signature**